Lines in the space of K\"ahler metrics: Examples of geodesic lines

 Since the expression inside the $dd^c$ depends on $n$ holomorphic functions only, the $(n+1)$-intersection above must vanish.

 On Riemann surfaces many more examples of lines can be provided, that do not arise from algebraic data:

-\begin{example} When $(X,\omega)$ is a Riemann surface, we can generalize the construction in Theorem \ref{thm: proj_2} to more exotic potentials.
+\begin{example} Let $(X,\omega)$ be a Riemann surface.
 Let $\mu_1,\mu_2$ be two Borel measures supported on polar sets $C_1,C_2$ with disjoint closure.
 Assume that $\int_X d\mu_1 = \int_X d\mu_2 = \int_X \omega$.
 Typical examples might be: \begin{itemize} \item when $C_1, C_2$ are discrete and $\mu_1, \mu_2$ are sums of Dirac masses, or \item when $C_1, C_2$ are polar Cantor sets and $\mu_1, \mu_2$ are the distribution measures of the corresponding Cantor functions (see \cite[Section 3]{Li}, \cite{Ra} for the construction). \end{itemize}

 By convolving with the Green's function for $\omega$ (explained in detail in \cite[Section 3]{Li}), there exists $u_0,u_1 \in \textup{PSH}_\omega$ such that

 The $u_j$ are smooth away from the closure of $C_j$; when the $C_1, C_2$ are discrete or are closed Cantor sets, we also have $\{u_j = -\infty\} = C_j$ (\cite[Proposition 3.3]{Li}).
 Moreover, the non-pluripolar measures $\omega_{u_j}$ must vanish on $X$.
 Let